India to resume exports of coronavirus vaccines in October - Local News 8

 India to resume exports of coronavirus vaccines in October

-NEW DELHI (AP) — India, the world’s largest vaccine producer, says it will resume exports and donations of surplus coronavirus vaccines in October after halting them during a devastating surge in domestic infections in April.
-The health ministry said Monday that surplus vaccines will be used to “fulfill its commitment towards the world for the collective fight against COVID-19.”
+NEW DELHI (AP) — India, the world’s largest vaccine producer, will resume exports and donations of surplus coronavirus vaccines in October after halting them during a devastating surge in domestic infections in April.
+India’s health minister says the surplus vaccines will be used to fulfill India’s “commitment towards the world for the collective fight against COVID-19,” but vaccinating Indians will remain the government’s “topmost priority.”
 India began exporting vaccines in January but stopped after it was hit by a massive wave of cases.
 The halt in exports left many developing countries without adequate supplies.
-India donated or sold 66 million vaccine doses to nearly 100 countries before it halted exports.
+Before halting exports, India donated or sold 66 million vaccine doses to nearly 100 countries.